-Use case information for story-telling and sustainability reporting to demonstrate your commitment to sustainability and creating an impact.
+Use case information for storytelling and sustainability reporting to demonstrate your share ownership commitment to sustainability and creating broad impact.

-Sign up to one of our ongoing themes, which run for a period of around 3 years, typically targeting 15 to 20 companies.
+Become part of one or more of our ongoing themes, which run for approximately three years, typically targeting around 20 companies.